Simulating Virtual Players for UNO without Computers: Card Selection Protocol

 \end{enumerate}

-Let $k$ and $k_1$ be the number of total cards not in the discard pile and the number of cards in $P_1$'s hand, respectively.
-This protocol uses $3k+4$ additional cards and uses $k_1+5$ shuffles ($k_1+2$ in the modified covert lottery protocol and three in the main protocol).
+Let $k$ and $k_1$ be the number of remaining cards in the game and the number of cards in $P_1$'s hand, respectively.
+This protocol uses $3k+4$ additional cards and uses $k_1+4$ shuffles ($k_1+2$ in the modified covert lottery protocol and two in the main protocol).

+Note that Step 5 of this protocol reveals the remaining cards in the game, as the sequence in Step 1 excludes the discard pile.
+Since the discarded cards are publicly known, the remaining cards are also public, so this does not cause a security problem.
+However, typical human players may not remember which cards remain unless they possess perfect memory.
+To enhance the enjoyment of the game, it may be preferable to consider the discard pile as $P_{n+1}$'s hand in Step~1 and put a $\theta_{n+1}$ card below each discarded card in Step 2, thereby concealing the remaining cards from all players as well.